-- 3.1 Appendix 1 provides a breakdown of the Walsall Council schools funding formula which was used for 2015/16 and has been recommended by Walsall's Schools Forum to remain unchanged for 2016/17.
-It must be noted that this formula only applies to mainstream schools and academies. - 3.2 The Education Funding Agency (EFA) directs that as part of schools funding there remains a Minimum Funding Guarantee (MFG).
-The MFG ensures that the funding schools receive doesn't decrease by more than 1.5% per pupil per year.
+- 3.3 The consultation set out a planned implementation date for these changes of April 2017, however the DfE has subsequently confirmed that, to allow it to consider fully the responses to the consultation, the implementation date would be moved back to April 2018. - 3.4 Schools Forum at their meeting on 11 October 2016 therefore recommended making no changes to the current local schools funding formula for 2017/18, given that further significant changes are likely to be required when the national funding formula commences in 2018/19. - 3.5 As such Appendix 1 provides a breakdown of the Walsall Council local schools funding formula which was used for 2016/17 setting out the potential values for 2017/18 were they to remain unchanged.
+It must be noted that this formula only applies to mainstream schools and academies. - 3.6 The Education Funding Agency (EFA) directs that as part of schools funding there remains a Minimum Funding Guarantee (MFG).
+The MFG ensures that the funding schools receive does not decrease by more than 1.5% per pupil per year.
 This ensures that any schools that have lost funding through any changes to the formula have sufficient time to manage this change.
-This is funded through a cap on schools who have gained which therefore means that these schools potentially have to wait a number of years to see the full benefit of the increase in funding.
+This is funded through a cap on schools who have gained which therefore means that these schools potentially have to wait a number of years to see the full benefit of any increase in funding.

-Schools Funding Formula
+4. Schools Funding Formula

-3.3 The funding formula proposed for 2016/17 is the same as that used for 2015/16.
-Set out below is a brief summary of the principles of the funding formula:
+4.1 The funding formula proposed for 2017/18 is the same as that used for 2016/17.
+Set out below is a brief summary of the factors included within the funding formula: